 Fighting smartphone addiction can be extremely hard.
 Patients often experience withdrawal that is similar to those who are going through drug detoxes.
 It can cause mental health problems as well.
 It can cause extreme anxiety and depression in some people.
 It is important to fight smartphone addiction because at some point in our lives you will not have access to a phone for a period of time, and we have to learn how to live without it.
 You can lose it or you could lose signal.

 Online addiction support groups

-Many people find it helpful to join online addiction support groups for their smartphone addiction.
+Many people find it helpful to visit addiction education resources, or join online addiction support groups for their smartphone addiction.
 It is easy to find an online forum with tips and ideas on how to combat your urges.
 You can remain anonymous and you also have access 24/7.
 In an online support group there is no judgement and you can do it from the comfort of your own home.
 You can also help others with things you have done to help fight your addiction.

 Best way to overcome addiction